 If you’re over the age of 24, you can start your training towards a category A full motorcycle licence, which means that when you have passed your test, you can ride any size motorcycle, unrestricted.

 If you’d like to train with a female instructor, you can book your DAS (Direct Access Scheme) training via RMT Motorcycle Training and ask for me, Laura.

 Your course will always start with at least one day on a 125cc to ensure your basic skills are good enough before moving you on to the bigger bike.
-It’s really important that any problems or issues you may have, no matter how small, are sorted out before you move on to the larger machine (at RMT Motorcycle Training we use Suzuki Gladius 650s).
+It’s really important that any problems or issues you may have, no matter how small, are sorted out before you move on to the larger machine.
 I will endeavour to make every stage of your training an enjoyable one, I won’t rush you and will never shout at you (EVER!).
 I will ensure you are comfortable at controlling the bike in all areas of riding.
 You’ll never be pushed to move onto the bigger bike until both you and I are happy with your bike control.

 Shorter than average?
 We do have shorter 125s and lowered 650s to ensure you relax into training without worrying about dropping the motorbike.
 It’s crucial that you feel comfortable in your training environment, so please let us know prior to your training day if you need a lowered bike.
 Usually if you’re shorter than 5’5” or plus size you may need a lowered bike.
 Still not sure?
 Please give us a call and even arrange a convenient time to come and sit on the bikes prior to training.